CaroleBelliardo/diamondDB_with_taxo_from_uniref_fasta/README.md

 # DIAMOND Database Generation with Taxonomic Information

-This repository contains a set of scripts designed to generate a [DIAMOND](https://github.com/bbuchfink/diamond) database with taxonomic information.
-The resulting database can be used for Last Common Ancestor (LCA) and other taxonomic-related processing, utilising data from the [UNIREF database](https://www.ebi.ac.uk/training/online/courses/uniprot-quick-tour/the-uniprot-databases/uniref/).
+This repository contains scripts to generate a [DIAMOND](https://github.com/bbuchfink/diamond) database with taxonomic information.
+The resulting database can be used for Last Common Ancestor (LCA) and other taxonomic-related processing, utilizing data from the [UNIREF database](https://www.ebi.ac.uk/training/online/courses/uniprot-quick-tour/the-uniprot-databases/uniref/).

 ## Steps to Generate the DIAMOND Database